• Home

 Dear Friends and Colleagues,

-The 4n6U team is pleased to invite you to a tournament to be held asynchronously the weekend of March 15, 2023.
-This invitational will be running a variety of events as an opportunity for teams to prep for nats, or just try out something new.
-Pre-recorded speech links will be due 13 March 2023.
+The 4n6U team is pleased to invite you to a tournament to be held asynchronously.
+This invitational will be running a variety of both speech and debate events as an opportunity for teams to hone their pieces, or just try out something new.
+The pre-recorded speech links will be due on 2 March 2025.

 Tournament Highlights: